 Whatever these service changes turn out to be, they should be driven by your business analysis and your research into clients and competitors.

-1. Identify which marketing techniques you will be using.
+- Identify which marketing techniques you will be using.
 This starts with understanding your target audiences and how they consume information.
-Once you gain insight into how, where, and when your prospects are looking for information about services like yours, you can identify and exploit their preferred channels.
+Once you gain insight into how, where, and when your prospects look for information about their solving business problems, you can begin appearing in their preferred channels.
 It’s all about making your expertise more tangible and visible to your target audience.
 We call this Visible Expertise.

-Achieving high-level visibility requires a balance of marketing efforts — our research has shown that a 50/50 blend of offline (traditional) and online (digital) techniques often works best.
+Achieving high-level visibility requires a balanced approach to marketing.
+Our research has shown that a roughly 50/50 blend of offline (traditional) and online (digital) techniques often works best.

-In addition to balancing your marketing techniques, be sure to create content for all levels of the sales funnel — to attract prospects, engage them and turn them into clients.
-To keep things as efficient as possible, plan to use content in multiple ways.
-For example, content developed for a webinar could be repurposed as blog posts, guest articles, and a conference presentation.
+In addition to balancing your marketing techniques, you’ll need to create content that addresses each level of the sales funnel—attracting prospects, engaging them and turning them into clients.
+To keep things as efficient as possible, you can use content in multiple ways.
+For example, content you develop for a webinar could be repurposed as blog posts, guest articles, and a conference presentation.
+This saves you a great deal of valuable time.

-1. Identify the new tools, skills, and infrastructure you will need.
-New techniques need new tools and infrastructure.
-It’s time to add any new ones you may need or revise those that aren’t up to date.
-Here are some of the most common tools:
+- Identify the new tools, skills, and infrastructure you will need.
+New techniques often require new tools and infrastructure.
+Here are some of the most common:

-• Marketing Collateral – You may need to revise your marketing collateral to reflect your new positioning and competitive advantage.
-Common examples of collateral include brochures, firm overview decks, one-sheet service descriptions, and tradeshow materials.
+- Marketing Collateral – You may need to revise your marketing collateral to reflect your new positioning and competitive advantage.
+Common examples of collateral include brochures, firm overview decks, one-sheet service descriptions, pitch decks and trade show materials.

-• Marketing Automation – Software is making it easier and easier to automate your marketing infrastructure.
+- Marketing Automation – Software allows you to automate your marketing infrastructure.
 In fact, marketing automation tools can be a game-changer and essential to building a competitive edge.

 Don’t forget the skills you will need.
 Even the best strategy will accomplish little if you don’t fully implement it.
-Many leaders find it challenging to build a full marketing strategy with just the right balance — and it can be even more challenging to keep teams up-to-date on today’s ever-changing digital tools.
-The fastest-growing firms use more outside talent.
+Many leaders find it challenging to build a full marketing strategy that achieves just the right balance.
+And it can be even more challenging to keep teams trained and up-to-date on today’s ever-changing digital tools.
+That’s one reason the fastest-growing firms use more outside talent.

 To build a budget, start with the tools and infrastructure we just mentioned.
 For recurring elements such as advertising, estimate the cost for a single instance then multiply by the frequency.
 Use benchmarks when available, and don’t forget to allow for contingencies, typically 5–10% of the overall budget.